Ani1070git/SQL-basic-to-advance/README.md

 This means the subquery returns the highest salary per department.

-The main query compares each employee’s salary to the highest salary in their department.

-If the salary matches the maximum, that employee is selected.

 ### Question 9: Find Employees Who Earn More Than Their Department’s Average Salary
 ### Query:
 ```sql